 In general non-EEA nationals (apart from some exceptions) must have a employment permit to work in Ireland.
 From 12 October 2007 non-EEA nationals who are carrying out scientific research for approved research organisations do not need an employment permit.

-From 1 February 2007 the arrangements for employment permits include:
+The arrangements for employment permits include:

 Your nearest Irish embassy or consulate will be able to advise on whether you require a travel visa before coming to Ireland.